 The SOC Investment Group works with pension funds sponsored by unions affiliated with the Strategic Organizing Center, a coalition of unions representing millions of members, to enhance long term shareholder value through active ownership.
-These funds have over \$250 billion in assets under management and are Dollar General shareholders.
-We previously joined a group of shareholders who attempted to engage the Company in November 2023 regarding Dollar General's third-party health and safety assessment.
+These funds have over \$250 billion in assets under management and are Dollar General's third-party health and safety assessment.